-In a letter published Friday in the opposition daily TalCual, Dr. Salvador Navarrete confirmed his diagnosis of Chavez, though he said it was "conjectural" and that the Mexican weekly that published it last Sunday did it with "a countless amount of distortions and lucubration."
+In a letter published Friday in the opposition daily TalCual, Dr. Salvador Navarrete confirmed his prognosis of Chávez cancer, though he said it was "conjectural" and that the Mexican weekly that published it last Sunday did it with "a countless amount of distortions and lucubration."

 "I'm the surgeon of the family and I met with another one of their doctors, we shared the available information and fully agreed on this diagnosis," he said.

-Later in the week the Venezuelan press said that the physician was visited in Caracas by agents of the Sebin intelligence agency, which Navarrete confirmed in his letter.
+Later in the week the Venezuelan press said that the physician was visited in Caracas by agents of the Venezuela's intelligence agency, which Navarrete confirmed in his letter.

 "I want to show my face, but with the certainty that all the details will be evaluated fairly.
-To Col. Jose Alvarez Tineo (head of the Sebin), my most sincere apologies for not being able to fulfill what I promised the day of our meeting, later events forced me to abruptly leave the country with my family, something I did not want nor did I plan to do," he said.
+To Col. Jose Alvarez Tineo [head of the Venezuela's intelligence agency], my most sincere apologies for not being able to fulfill what I promised the day of our meeting, later events forced me to abruptly leave the country with my family, something I did not want nor did I plan to do," he said.

 "I am not a traitor to the homeland, the homeland is not the president, the homeland is all of us and in that all are included our children, family, friends and enemies," Navarrete said in the Caracas daily.